 a small object moving at constant velocity passes behind an opaque barrier.
 The task is to estimate the moment when the object will reappear.
 It differs from a number of other time-estimate tasks in that discrete mediating responses such as counting or taping are of no direct obvious aid.

-Definition contributed by CTorgerson about four years agoNo relations have yet been associated.
+Definition contributed by CTorgerson about five years agoNo relations have yet been associated.
 Time Wall

 has been asserted to measure the following CONCEPTS

 No associations have yet been added

 associated with Time WallNo associations have been added.

 of Time WallNo implementations have been added.

 for Time WallNo external datasets have been added.

 No conditions have yet been associated.

 Experimental conditions are the subsets of an experiment that define the relevant experimental manipulation.